 U.N.
 Environment's report includes solutions, too.
 It said there are scientific, technological and financial means to put the planet on a path towards more sustainable development if the public, along with political and business leaders, will only support them.

-Paying for climate mitigation actions under the Paris climate treaty would cost about $22 trillion, the report said, but the resulting decreases in air pollution would generate $54 billion in combined health benefits.
+Paying for climate mitigation actions under the Paris climate treaty would cost about US$22 trillion, the report said, but the resulting decreases in air pollution would generate US$54 billion in combined health benefits.

 “The report shows that policies and technologies already exist to fashion new development pathways that will avoid these risks and lead to health and prosperity for all people,” said Joyeeta Gupta and Paul Ekins, co-chairs of U.N.
 Environment's GEO-6 production of the report.